heroku/heroku-cli-plugin-ai/README.md

   MODEL_RESOURCE  Resource ID or alias of the model to call.
 The --app flag must be included if an alias is used.

 FLAGS
-  -a, --app=<value>     [default: k80-ai-test-2] Name or ID of the app.
-This flag is required if an alias is used for
+  -a, --app=<value>     Name or ID of the app.
+This flag is required if an alias is used for the MODEL_RESOURCE
-                        the MODEL_RESOURCE argument.
+                        argument.
   -j, --json            output response as JSON
   -o, --output=<value>  the file path where the command writes the model response -p, --prompt=<value>  (required) the input prompt for the model